LunarG/VulkanTools/layersvt/device_simulation.md

 `VK_LAYER_LUNARG_device_simulation`

 ## File Format
-The fileformat consumed by DevSim is the format produced by `vkjson_info`.
+In this version 0 release, the fileformat consumed by DevSim is the format produced by [vkjson_info](https://github.com/KhronosGroup/Vulkan-LoaderAndValidationLayers/tree/master/libs/vkjson).

-The following vkjson sections are interpreted by DevSim for overrides:
+The following vkjson_info sections are interpreted by DevSim for overrides:
 * `properties`
 * `features`

-Currently, other sections of the vkjson are ignored.
+Other sections of the vkjson_info output are ignored.

 ## Environment variables used by DevSim layer.